Raphaël Stacchiotti: 2012 Summer Olympics

 Stacchiotti competed in an individual medley double, as a 20-year-old, at the 2012 Summer Olympics in London.
 He achieved Olympic invitation times (formerly a FINA B-standard) of 2:00.22 (200 m individual medley) and 4:18.98 (400 m individual medley) from the European Long Course Meet in Luxembourg City.

 On the first day of the Games, Stacchiotti placed eighteenth in the 400 m individual medley.
 Swimming in heat two, he blasted a new Luxembourgian record of 4:17.20, but came up short in second place by nearly half a second (0.50) behind Belgium's Ward Bauwens.
 Four days later, in the 200 m individual medley, Stacchiotti registered a time of 2:00.38, just a small fraction outside his own record, but missed the semifinals by a tenth of a second (0.10) behind Canada's Andrew Ford.
 Ending up with frustration and disbelief, Stacchiotti failed in what was to be his most surprising moment of all time: "It's my fault.
 I completely lost my rhythm during the breaststroke”.

+He also competed at the 2016 and 2020 Olympics before retiring after the 2020 Olympics.